-- All you need to do is to cut the potatoes into wedges, mix them with the oil and the spices.
+- All you need to do is to cut the potatoes into wedges and mix them with the oil and the spices.

-- Preheat, if needed, some machines require this step, some don’t.
+- Preheat if needed; some machines require this step, and some don't.
 I have to preheat mine for 3 minutes.
 Read the instructions for the type of machine you have.